 Students are required to sign a waiver indicating they are physically and medically able to participate in strenuous physical activity.

-Applicants must have a valid Standard First Aid and CPR Level C or HCP certificate before proceeding to field placement or participating in volunteer opportunities.
+Students may be asked to have a valid Standard First Aid and CPR Level C or HCP certificate before proceeding to field placement or participating in volunteer opportunities.
 It is recommended that First Aid and CPR training is completed prior to program entry.

 What career paths can I take in community justice?